vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 Caveats and limitations:

-- Deploying vSphere Integrated Containers Engine to vSphere 5.5 environments should work but is unsupported and might not work in the future.
 - VMware does not support the use of nested ESXi hosts, namely running ESXi in virtual machines.
 Deploying vSphere Integrated Containers Engine to a nested ESXi host is acceptable for testing purposes only.
 - Deploying vSphere Integrated Containers Engine to a vCenter Server instance that is running in Enhanced Linked Mode is fully supported.